 Top 3 Tips for Keeping Kids Well During Travel

-These three strategies can help you protect them:
+These three strategies can help protect them:

-Make sure your child is up to date on immunizations.
-Even when traveling in the U.S., be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal schedule.
+Make sure your child is up to date on immunizations, even when traveling in the U.S. Be sure your child has had routine vaccinations for measles, whooping cough, and other serious illnesses on the normal schedule.
 And anyone in your travel party who hasn't gotten a yearly flu shot should consider getting one before heading out.
 The CDC recommends annual flu vaccine for everyone six months old and older.

-A flu shot provides double benefits: "It protects your child individually and cuts down on the general level of flu being transmitted," says David Shlim, MD, a travel-medicine specialist and president-elect of the International Society of Travel Medicine.
+A flu shot provides double benefits.
+It protects your child and helps cut down on the general level of flu being transmitted.